bepo13/PMW3360-Firmware/README.md

 C library for the PMW3360 optical mouse sensor.

-Contains examples for the following devices:
+Contains support for the following EVMs:
+- Raspberry Pi Pico
 - EXP430FR5994